rodolphocastro/docker-dotnet-tools/README.md

 #### Coverlet

 The Coverlet image contains the `coverlet.console` global dotnet tool.
+It can be used by running `coverlet <paramenters>`

+#### Sonarscanner

-It can be used by running `coverlet`
+The Sonarscanner image constainer the `dotnet-sonarscanner` global dotnet tool.
+It can be used by running `dotnet-sonarscanner <parameters>`.

 ### Roadmap

-+ Sonarscanner
++ Support for SDK 3.0
++ Support for images other than Alpine